sainideep1234/Prompts/useful-learning-prompt/README.md

 ```
 Search across the internet , all the discussion platforms(reddit , quora etc ) worldwide , and all the public forums and tell me top resource

+take your time and asses , ultrathink on all the coments and only than give me the result ?
 ```